Universebenzene/benzene-overlay/README.md

 ------------ | :---------------:        | ----------------------
 dev-python/docstring-parser             | 0.17.0          | Optional dependency of pytkdocs
 dev-python/markdown-callouts            | 0.3.0; 0.4.0    | mkdocstrings related (should be test depend)
-dev-python/mkdocs-coverage              | 1.0.0           | mkdocstrings related (should be test depend)
+dev-python/mkdocs-coverage              | 2.0.0           | mkdocstrings related (should be test depend)
 dev-python/mkdocs-git-committers-plugin | 2.5.0           | mkdocstrings related (should be test depend)
 dev-python/mkdocs-jupyter               | 0.25.1          |
 dev-python/mkdocs-literate-nav          | 0.6.2           | mkdocstrings related (should be test depend)
-dev-python/mkdocs-llmstxt               | 0.3.1           | mkdocstrings related (should be test depend)
+dev-python/mkdocs-llmstxt               | 0.3.1           | Doc/test dependency for mkdocs-coverage
 dev-python/mkdocs-section-index         | 0.3.10          | mkdocstrings related (should be test depend)
 dev-python/mkdocstrings-crystal         | 0.3.5; 0.3.7    |
 dev-python/mkdocstrings-python-legacy   | 0.2.4; 0.2.7    |